CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Location on disk

-Tiles are located in the file system according to their position in the tileset hierarchy in the following order: `Root/Level/X/Y/Z`.
+Tiles are located in the file system according to their position in the tileset hierarchy in the following order: `Level/X/Y/Z`.
+In the case of a quadtree, the `Z` index can be ommitted.

 ### Tile States